 Image: Martha performs a pumpover on a small lot fermentation.

 ABOVE ALL WE STRIVE TO MAKE WINES THAT ARE DELICIOUS, JOYFUL, AND TRULY REPRESENTATIVE OF CALIFORNIA

-We’re small fish in a big pond (CA’s largest winery produces 75 million cases annually, we make ~7,000), so we form a friendly community with one another and with our customers.
+We’re small fish in a big pond (CA’s largest winery produces 75 million cases annually, we make approximately 8,000 annually), so we form a friendly community with one another and with our customers.
 Wine is an extension of our culture.
 Our collective idea of beauty has shifted away from homogeneity, status, and normativity, and moved toward uniqueness, authenticity, and personality.
 This moment allows us the creative freedom to express the true variability and beauty of nature.
 Each of our wines expresses a distinct personality, and we like that.

 Image: Martha marks a barrel with chalk.

 You have your own personality, and we like that too.
 That's why we take your joy seriously.
 We're ready to leave that heavy, tired feeling you get when drinking conventional wine behind.
 We believe natural wines jive with your body better: whether it’s a moody red, a snappy rosato, a bright white, or something in between, our wines tend to uplift you more than weigh you down.